 ACC utilizes radar, Lidar (Light Detection and Ranging), or a combination of both, supplemented by cameras to detect vehicles ahead.
 The system calculates the distance and relative speed of the car ahead, and adjusts your vehicle’s speed to ensure a safe following distance.
 This process is continual, enabling the ACC to adapt to changing traffic conditions.

-A lire également : How to Choose the Right Engine Coolant for Your Vehicle?
+Avez-vous vu cela : How to Choose the Right Type of Car for Your Lifestyle?

 After activating the system and setting the desired speed and following distance, the car will automatically speed up or slow down according to the traffic ahead.
 If the road is clear, the vehicle will travel at the set speed.
 However, if a slower vehicle is detected ahead, your car will reduce its speed to maintain the set distance.
 It’s noteworthy that different vehicles may maintain varying distances depending on the manufacturer’s specifications.